A colonoscopy looks at the whole of the inside of the large bowel.

 - clear soup

-If you take iron tablets or other medicines that can make you constipated, you might need to stop these for 1 week before the test.
+If you take iron tablets or other medicines that can make you constipated, you might need to stop these a week before the test.

-You are offered medicine to make you drowsy (sedation) and painkillers.
+You're offered painkillers and a medicine to relax you, these make you drowsy (sedation).
 You have these as injections into a small tube (cannula) in your vein.
 Some hospitals use gas and air (Entonox).
-This is a fast acting pain relief breathed in through a mouth piece.
+This is a fast acting pain relief that you breathe in through a mouth piece.

-Lying on your left side, you draw your knees up towards your chest.
+You lie on your left side with your knees drawn up towards your chest.
 The colonoscope goes into your back passage (rectum) and passes into your bowel.
 The tube bends easily so it can pass around the curves in your bowel.
-The colonoscopist puts a small bit of gas into your bowel.
-This makes it easier to see all of the bowel lining.

-Photographs of the bowel lining are taken.
-The doctor or nurse can remove tissue samples (biopsies).
-If they see any growths (polyps) they remove them with a small wire loop put down the colonoscope.
+During the test they take photographs of your bowel lining.
+And the endoscopist can remove tissue samples (biopsies).
+If they see any growths (polyps) they remove them with a wire loop put down the colonoscope.
 You might also have a dye sprayed onto the lining of the bowel to show up any abnormal areas.
 This is called chromoscopy.

 Colonoscopies can be uncomfortable but shouldn't be painful.